When do the Winter 2014/15 Training Runs start?

 What time do the runs start?

-Promptly at 8.30am every Sunday unless part of a Training Seminar.
+Normally we start promptly with a warm-up at 8.30am.
 We suggest you arrive between 8.00am and 8.15am to allow time for registration, for any excess kit to be stored in the Saucony van or at our base location, and to meet everyone beforehand and gauge which pace group you wish to run with.

 What can you tell me about the routes?